George Bonga: Career in the fur trade

 George Bonga followed in his father's footsteps and entered the fur trade.
 He first joined the American Fur Company as a voyageur.
 In this role, Bonga drew the attention of Territorial Governor Lewis Cass, who hired him as an interpreter for a treaty council with the Ojibwe in Fond du Lac in 1820.
 Years later, George Bonga's signature appeared on treaties in 1847 and 1867.

 George Bonga was described as standing over 6 ft tall and weighing over 200 lbs.
-Reports said that he would carry 700 lbs of furs and supplies at once.
+Reports claims said that he would carry 700 lbs of furs and supplies at once.

 Bonga had gained an education among both European and Ojibwe societies, and frequently crossed their borders.
 Comfortable in white and Ojibwe society, Bonga identified with both.
 Reportedly, Bonga called himself one of the first two "white men" in Northern Minnesota.
 He was speaking of his participation in 'white' culture.
 He criticized white men who treated Ojibwe trappers unfairly.
 Bonga wrote letters on behalf of the Ojibwe, complaining to the state government about individual Indian agents in the region.
 His letters, which point out both his connections to the white government and the Ojibwe, illustrate the ways that Bonga traversed cultural boundaries.

 In 1837 an Ojibwe man, Che-ga-wa-skung, was accused of murdering Alfred Aitkin at Red Cedar Lake (now Cass Lake).
 Aitkin was the son of the fur trader William Alexander Aitken.
 Che-ga-wa-skung escaped from custody.
 Bonga trailed the man over five days and six nights during the winter, eventually catching him.
 He brought the suspect back to Fort Snelling for trial.
 In one of the first United States criminal proceedings in what was then part of Wisconsin Territory, Che-ga-wa-skung was tried and acquitted.
 Che-ga-wa-skung was acquitted because Alfred Aitkin was half-Ojibwe and therefore the court decided it had no jurisdiction over the case.

 Bonga was unpopular with some Ojibwe because of his role in the case, but he continued living with or near the people for the rest of his life.
 In 1842, he married Ashwinn, an Ojibwe woman.
 They had four children together.

 1842 marked the effective end of the American Fur Company.
 With the beaver nearly extinct and European fashions changing, the fur trade that had been Bonga's livelihood had declined dramatically.
-In its place, Bonga and his wife turned to lodgekeeping, and for many years, they welcomed travelers into their lodge on Leech Lake.
+In its place, Bonga and his wife turned to lodge keeping, and for many years, they welcomed travelers into their lodge on Leech Lake.
 Some travelers reported on Bonga telling stories of early Minnesota and singing for their enjoyment.
 Bonga died there when he was around seventy years old.